-You can also copy files directly into your scratch area, although you must be aware of the 21-day wiper when storing files in this area.
+You can also copy files directly into your scratch area, although you must be aware of the 21-day wiper and of the fact that scratch files are not backed up when storing files in this area.
 The discussion of file transfer methods below will describe how to copy files directly into $SCRATCH.
 You should consult the Data Supercell user document for information on copying files into the Data Supercell.

 Globus Online is our recommended method of transferring data to and from the Data Supercell.
 To use Globus Online you must first create a Globus Online userid and password at the Globus Online Web site.
 Once you have logged in to Globus Online you can initiate your file transfer.
 For each file transfer you must select two Globus Online endpoints, to which you must then authenticate.
 The endpoint to use for blacklight is xsede#pscdata.
 If you are an XSEDE user you can use your XSEDE Portal userid and password to authenticate to the Globus Online endpoint xsede#pscdata.
 When connecting to the xsede#pscdata endpoint on Globus Online you may be redirected to the XSEDE OAuth page to enter your XSEDE Portal username and password for authentication.
 After authentication, you will automatically be returned to the Globus Online site to initiate your transfers.

 If you are affiliated with an InCommon institution you can use your userid and password for that institution to authenticate to endpoint psc#dsc-cilogon if you have previosuly registered with PSC as an InCommon user.
 To register with PSC as an InCommon user you must follow the steps below.
 You only need to follow these steps once.